How to use the Curriculum

 When printing materials, please go to the end of the section and click on printer-friendly version.

 Occupation 101 is a DVD that can be purchased from various internet websites or downloaded from Google Videos (see Session 4).
-There are also 2 copies in the UMW Resource Center for you to check out.
 It is also embedded in the curriculum under Reference Material.
 If you do not have internet access where you are teaching the class you can download the video to your desktop to show it.
 This can also be done with the video clips used in sessions 6 and 7.

 Also, throughout the curriculum, the instructor will strive to tie scripture, the social principles, and international law together in assessing the history of the Palestinian-Israeli conflict and what can be done to bring about a just solution.
 The sheets made during the 2nd Session should be posted and added to in subsequent sessions.